sitamgithub-MSIT/SiteSleuth/README.md

 - Hugging Face Spaces: Hugging Face spaces is used for deployment of the streamlit application.
 - Docker: Docker is used to containerize the application.
 - Cloud Run: Google Cloud Run is used to deploy the containerized application.
+- Cloud Build: Google Cloud Build is used for setting up the CI/CD pipeline.

 ## Getting Started